tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 }
 ````

-Task is the model if you are familar of MVC concept.
+Task is the model if you're familar with the MVC concept.
 This object will be mapped to the SQL database for CRUD.

 Please note the types "Account, Balance".
 Those are predefined TEA Project types.
-You will use them a lot.
+You'll use them a lot.

 Every task will need to have a:

-* creator: who create this task. he is also the owner.
-It is an Account type.
+* creator: who create this task, who is also the owner.
+It's an Account type.
 * subject: the title of this task.
 Such as "Buy me a beer!"
-* price: The work who has done this task successfully will receive reward at this price from the owner/creator
+* price: The worker who has done this task successfully will receive the reward price from the owner/creator.
-* required_deposit: The worker who take a task will need to pay the deposit.
-If he failed to complete the task, the deposit will be slashed to the price.
-The final successful worker will take all of them.
+* required_deposit: The worker who takes a task will need to pay the deposit.
+If they fail to complete the task, the deposit will be slashed and rolled into the price.
+The final successful worker will take the augmented price.
-* status: See below
+* status: See below.
-* worker: None if no one take this task, or the worker who is current working on or complete this task.
+* worker: None if no one takes a particular task, or the worker who is currently working on or completes a particular task.

 The status is: